Where To Eat In Notting Hill In 2026

 The Counter

 The Counter is a restaurant with grilling at its core: peek over your plate to see a beautiful cut of meat softly whispering above an open fire.
-It’s head chef Kemal Demirasal’s first UK opening, and it offers a trailblazing take on traditional cuisine from the region of Anatolia in south-east Turkey.
+It’s head chef Kemal Demirasal’s first UK opening, offering a trailblazing take on traditional cuisine from the region of Anatolia in south-east Turkey.
 There is such a lot to explore here that you could make an entire meal out of the starters and it wouldn’t be a bad idea.
 Plunge slivers of flatbread into warm hummus topped with dates and pastrami for a salty buzz, or tuck into lamb tartare finished with a hint of molasses and pepper paste.
 Meanwhile, the chocolate babaganoush is a dish that you’ll keep thinking about even before you’ve cleared your plate (and it’s so delicious that you will want to clear your plate).
 Many ingredients have been specially imported to guarantee that customers receive a true taste of Turkey, and every detail feels fresh and carefully considered.
 With an innovative menu and almost boundless choice, this place is truly something special.

 108 Golborne Rd, London W10 5PS, thecounterlondon.com